 Weekly Dedicated Time is Necessary

-The IPC program will require 7-12 hours per week on average doing coursework.
+The IPAC program will require 7-12 hours per week on average doing coursework.
 This is the combination of modules, discussions, assignments and quizzes each week.
 Please confirm that you are committing to these hours.
-No special financial consideration is given to Learners who were unaware of the hours this course entails.
+No special financial consideration is given to learners who were unaware of the hours this course entails.
 One module opens per week and everyone goes through each week together as a cohort.
 There is no opportunity to work ahead.

 Review of all IPC Course Information